นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 The member of elite team of Reichswehr (German armed forces) then greeted three friends with lukewarm smile due to Marian's introduction.
 Suddenly , he looked at the a man with military suit standing quite far from him and talked to his friend who was almost as tall as him.

 Everyone looked at the same direction.
 The mentioned man was bespectacled and wearing the thin moustache.
 Everyone knew that he was Heinrich Himmler , another henchman of Hitler , the Reichsführer-SS or the head of SS - another paramilitary of the Nazi party.
-Himmler, who was untrustworthy for being Beethoven's fan, was talking cheerfully with the member of his team , and the man in civilian suit who was probably the manager of the Quartet.
-Thitiwat knew that Himmler was one of the most ambitious members in Hitler's circle and the person could be incredibly ruthless for power like Ernst Roehm , his mentor.
+Himmler, who was untrustworthy for being Beethoven's fan, was talking cheerfully with the member of his team ,and the man in civilian suit who was probably the manager of the Quartet.
+Thitiwat knew that Himmler was one of the most ambitious members in Hitler's circle.
+He was a kind of person who could be incredibly ruthless for power like Ernst Roehm , his mentor.

 The friend of Marian's fiancé chuckled and cracked,